How to Care for a Rejected Baby Goat

 Grafting the rejected kid to another calm, accepting doe sometimes works out.
 Of course, this situation will be different for every flock and might be different from year to year with the same doe.
 Also, keep in mind that the doe that rejects her kid one year might be a first rate mom the next time that goat kids.

 Carrissa Larsen, owner of Feather and Scale Farm in Standish, Maine, uses a combination of dam raising and bottle-feeding.
 This practice preserves the bond between the doe and her kids.
-The kids continue to reap health benefits of dam raising, while Carrissa provides a security plan in case the kid goats have to be removed from the dam.
+The kids continue to reap health benefits of dam raising, while Carrissa provides a security plan in case the kid goats have to be removed from the dam, which includes knowing how to care for a rejected baby goat.

 In our goat breeding days, we had one dam that would not accept her kid.
 The doe was aggressive toward the kid and, for it’s own safety, we brought it into our house for the first few days.
 Once the kid was eating well, and strong, we returned him to the barn so he could grow up as a goat.
 Although we continued to bottle-feed him throughout the day, he often tried to nurse from the other does when their kids were eating.
 Ms. Larsen had similar experiences with her rejected kid goats from one particular dam.
 She keeps colostrum in the freezer for such occurrences and uses either milk replacer or fresh goat milk from her herd to bottle-feed the rejected kid.